Rt. Rev. Charles Gore1

 M, #21025, b.
 11 November 1765, d.
 12 May 1845

-Sir John Evans-Freke, 6th Baron Carbery was born on 11 November 1765.1 He was the son of Sir John Evans-Freke, 1st Bt. and Lady Elizabeth Gore.2 He married Lady Catherine Charlotte Gore, daughter of Sir Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Hon.
-Catherine Annesley, on 25 January 1783 at Saunders Court, County Wexford, Ireland.3 He died on 12 May 1845 at age 79 at Castle Freke, Rosscarbery, County Cork, Ireland, without issue.3 His will (dated 26 April 1845) was probated in August 1846.3
+John Evans-Freke, 6th Baron Carbery was born on 11 November 1765.1 He was the son of Sir John Evans-Freke, 1st Bt. and Lady Elizabeth Gore.2 He married Lady Catherine Charlotte Gore, daughter of Arthur Saunders Gore, 2nd Earl of Arran of the Arran Islands and Hon.
+Catherine Annesley, on 25 January 1783 at Saunders Court, County Wexford, IrelandG.3 He died on 12 May 1845 at age 79 at Castle Freke, Rosscarbery, County Cork, IrelandG, without issue.3 His will was proven (by probate) in August 1846.3

 Citations